Morgan Stanley CEO Pledges Loyalty to Grid-Based Payouts

 Money in the advisory accounts, which Morgan Stanley and its rivals prefer to commission accounts because of the stable fees they generate regardless of trading appetites, remained at the 45%-of-total-asset level that they have been for several quarters.
 The level should rise to “50% and beyond” over time as the firm refines its “value-based pricing” schedule that reduces fees for higher asset levels, Pruzan said.

-Total client wealth assets rose 4% over the second quarter to $2.6 trillion, due largely to market gains, and Gorman told analysts that “higher assets and loans more than offset the effect of lower interest rates.”
+Total client wealth assets rose 4% over the second quarter to $2.6 trillion, due largely to market gains.

-Pretax profit in the wealth division, which Gorman noted was foundering at around 3% when he joined to run wealth management in 2006, reached 28% in the second quarter on higher revenue and tighter expense control.
+Pretax profit in the wealth division, which was foundering at around 3% when the CEO joined Morgan Stanley to run wealth management in 2006, reached 28% in the second quarter on higher revenue and tighter expense control.
 (Bank of America-owned Merrill Lynch Wealth Management, whose advisors were once led by Gorman, on Wednesday reported pretax second-quarter profit margin of 26.4%.
 The BofA wealth and investment management division that includes Merrill and its smaller private bank, generated a 29% margin.)

 Morgan Stanley’s brokerage count fell by 75 over the April-June quarter to 15,633 advisors.
 A spokeswoman would not comment on how many of those are in its training program, nor how many experienced advisers it has lost to competitors or retirement in recent quarters.